FA Cup fourth round: Chelsea aim for second Wembley trip; James Maddison's Tottenham return may trouble Man City

 But for a club whose legacy is built on its trophy cabinet, there are bigger issues at play with the outcome of the hearing into their PSR breaches to come at some point this season.

-The degree of their excess spending is unknown, so the manner of the punishment which is to follow is anyone's guess.
+The degree of their excess spending is unknown, so the manner of the punishment to follow is anyone's guess.

 But using the 10-point deduction handed down to Everton earlier this season, there must be a fear of similar, if less severe, sanctions around the City Ground.